pokepark/PokemonRaidBot/README.md

 ## Command: /list

-The bot will allow you to get a list of the last 20 active raids and re-share or delete them.
+The bot will allow you to get a list of the last 12 active raids and re-share or delete them.

+In case more than 12 active raids are happening, the bot will automatically call the /listall command

 List existing raid polls with the `/list` command: